markcerqueira/markcerqueira.github.com/_posts/2018/2018-12-26-orbiting the giant hairball.md

 **Favorite quote from the book?** "If we do not let go, we make prisoners of ourselves."

 **Elevator pitch for suggesting (or not suggesting) the book?** This was easily my favorite leadership book I have read so far.
 And on top of that, it's one of my favorite books in general.
-It's an amazing - and very unique - ride that will be sure to touch and mov anyone who picks it up.
+It's an amazing - and very unique - ride that will be sure to touch and move anyone who picks it up.
 Read it!

 **Notes in Evernote?** If there was ever a book that my notes failed to do justice to capture, this one would be it: there is so much beyond text in this gem.
 That said, the Manager Read templates dictates that I invite you to review [my notes][1] on 🐘.